mobxjs/mobx/docs/best/actions.md

 			// the asynchronous blocks will automatically be wrapped in actions and can modify state this.state = "done"
 			this.githubProjects = filteredProjects
+			return "SUCCESS!"
 		} catch (error) {
 			this.state = "error"
+			return Promise.reject(new Error("FAILED!")) // you can also use throw new Error(...)
 		}
 	})
 }